jupi421/Notes/LectureNotes/ACP-MD-Basics.md

 $$
 Newton's EOM result in a system of 3N coupled ordinary differential equations.
 They are coupled because the force on one particle is dependent on the positions of all the other particles.

 [[Zettelkasten/Lagrange-Mechanics|Lagrange Mechanics]]: For problems including many particles and/or constraints.
 Using the Lagrange mechanics to describe the system results in a set of second order differential equations.
+Solving these equations we can find the generalized trajectory $\{q(t)\}$ of the system.

 [[Zettelkasten/Hamilton-Mechanics|Hamilton Mechanics]]: Useful when studying phase space or when transitioning from classical to quantum mechanics.
+We use this to simplify the EOM from the Lagrange mechanics to a system of first order differential equations.